scythef/SQLEventsExecutor/README.md

 # SQL traffic simulator

 This tool is suitable when you need to compare performance of two different SQL servers e.g. OnPrem MSSQL vs Azure SQL Database.
+Features:
+- Autosorting by timestamp across multiple input files
+- Execution according the time of the source event log timestamps
+- Measure duration of execution (Internet + SQL)
+- Export result to *.CSV for later analysis

 ## Getting Started